A topic from the subject of Analysis in Chemistry.

 Objective:

-To determine the physical properties of a given substance, such as its solubility, melting point, boiling point, and specific gravity.
+To determine the physical properties of a given substance, such as its solubility, melting point, boiling point, density (and thus specific gravity), and possibly other relevant properties depending on the substance.

 Materials: